microknights/ConditionalFeature/README.md

 `PM> Install-Package MicroKnights.ConditionalFeature`

-See also Package `MicroKnights.ConditionalFeature.Configuration` (Soon comming) for using appsettings.config to configure the ConditionalFeatures.
+See also Package `MicroKnights.ConditionalFeature.Configuration` for using appsettings.config to configure the ConditionalFeatures.

-# Test, not currently working
+### Test / Samples
-*Waiting for a Resharper Fix to run xUnit on dotnetcore v2.0 projects*
+Look in the Test project for more samples, including EnumConditionalFeature!

-ConditionalFeature is Copyright © 2017 MicroKnights and is entirely free to use.
+ConditionalFeature is Copyright © 2017 MicroKnights / Frank L&oslash;vendahl Nielsen and is entirely free to use.